ai4os/ai4-docs/source/howtos/train/standard.rst

 .. admonition:: Note
     :class: info

-    We need to do this because the user inputs for deepaas are generated at the deepaas launching.
-Thus the original deepaas process is not aware of the newly trained model.
+    We need to do this because the user inputs for DEEPaaS are generated at the DEEPaaS launching.
+Thus the original DEEPaaS process is not aware of the newly trained model.

-Once deepaas is restarted, head to the ``predict`` POST method, select you new model weights and upload the image your want to classify.
+Once DEEPaaS is restarted, head to the ``predict`` POST method, select you new model weights and upload the image your want to classify.

 If you are satisfied with your model, then it's time to save it into your remote storage.
 Open a Terminal window and run: